awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/create-dataset-s3.md

 # Creating a dataset using images stored in an Amazon S3 bucket<a name="create-dataset-s3"></a>

 You can create a dataset using images stored in an Amazon S3 bucket\.
-With this option, you can use the folder structure in your Amazon S3 bucket to automatically label your images\.
+With this option, you can use the folder structure in your Amazon S3 bucket to automatically classify your images\.
 You can store the images in the console bucket or another Amazon S3 bucket in your account\.

 ## Setting up folders for automatic labeling<a name="create-dataset-s3-auto-label"></a>